 - TPC command for scheduled PUSCH – 2 bits as defined in Clause 7.1.1 of [5, TS38.213]

+- Second TPC command for scheduled PUSCH – 2 bits as defined in Clause 7.1.1 of [5, TS38.213] if higher layer parameter SecondTPCFieldDCI-0-1 is configured; 0 bit otherwise.

+- SRS resource set indicator – 0 or 2 bits

+- 2 bits according to Table 7.3.1.1.2-36 if

+- txConfig = nonCodeBook, and there are two SRS resource sets configured by srs-ResourceSetToAddModList and associated with the usage of value 'nonCodeBook', or

+- txConfig=codebook, and there are two SRS resource sets configured by srs-ResourceSetToAddModList and associated with usage of value 'codebook';

+- 0 bit otherwise.

-- SRS resource indicator – or bits, where is the number of configured SRS resources in the SRS resource set configured by higher layer parameter srs-ResourceSetToAddModList, and associated with the higher layer parameter usage of value 'codeBook' or 'nonCodeBook',
+- SRS resource indicator – or bits, where is the number of configured SRS resources in the SRS resource set indicated by SRS resource set indicator field if present; otherwise NSRS is the number of configured SRS resources in the SRS resource set configured by higher layer parameter srs-ResourceSetToAddModList and associated with the higher layer parameter usage of value 'codeBook' or 'nonCodeBook',

-- bits according to Tables 7.3.1.1.2-28/29/30/31 if the higher layer parameter txConfig = nonCodebook, where is the number of configured SRS resources in the SRS resource set configured by higher layer parameter srs-ResourceSetToAddModList, and associated with the higher layer parameter usage of value 'nonCodeBook' and
+- bits according to Tables 7.3.1.1.2-28/29/30/31 if the higher layer parameter txConfig = nonCodebook, where is the number of configured SRS resources in the SRS resource set indicated by SRS resource set indicator field if present, otherwise NSRS is the number of configured SRS resources in the SRS resource set configured by higher layer parameter srs-ResourceSetToAddModList and associated with the higher layer parameter usage of value 'nonCodeBook', and

 - if UE supports operation with maxMIMO-Layers and the higher layer parameter maxMIMO-Layers of PUSCH-ServingCellConfig of the serving cell is configured, Lmax is given by that parameter